-Planning Services
+Planning, Building and Sustainability Services

-Planning Services is responsible for urban planning and managing Subiaco's built environment in order to meet the needs of residents, ratepayers, community groups, developers, and visitors to the City.
-The aim is to maintain the character, amenity and heritage value of Subiaco and create a sustainable and high quality urban environment.
-Planning Services has responsibility for:
+Planning, Building and Sustainability Services are responsible for urban planning and managing Subiaco's built environment in order to meet the needs of residents, ratepayers, community groups, developers, and visitors to the City.
+The aim is to maintain the character, amenity and heritage value of Subiaco and create a sustainable and high-quality urban environment.

+Planning, Building and Sustainability Services has responsibility for:

-- Determining development applications and providing a recommendation for applications referred to the City (such as those in the redevelopment areas) - Strategic land use planning - Local planning strategy, local planning scheme, precinct planning and policy development - Heritage matters including development, policy, advice and incentives
+- Determining development applications and providing a recommendation for applications referred to the City (such as those in the redevelopment areas). - Strategic land use planning. - Local planning strategy, local planning scheme, precinct planning and policy development. - Heritage matters including development, policy, advice and incentives. - Development compliance. - Building permit approvals and compliance with relevant building codes - Sustainability.